moryba/Beth-project/README.md

  - ReturnValue: 0 if it is 0, 1 if it is positif and 2 if it is negatif

 ### StackAddresses
-Stackaddresses if a list of numerics.
+Stackaddresses sf a list of numerics with a maximum of 20 elements.
+We created 20 new columns named "stack_1", "stack_2", etc. in each dataset, and assigns each element from the list to its respective new column.

 ### Args
-Args column contains dictionaries.
+Args column contains a list of maximum 5 dictionaries, each disctionary contains three elements ({'name': 'dev', 'type': 'dev_t', 'value': 211812353}).
+We created 15 new columns in each datset, and assigns each element from the dictionaries to its respective new column.

 ### Ordinal encoding
 Ordinal encoding is a technique for converting categorical data, where variables have distinct labels or categories, into numerical form suitable for machine learning algorithms.
 It assigns a unique integer value to each category based on its order or rank.
 As our approch is for an unsupervised model, we used ordinal encoder to handle new classes not present in the training dataset.